-The City recommends the following operational strategy for fiscal year 2021:
+The City recommends the following operational strategy for fiscal year 2023:

 - Continuation of monthly meetings with key stakeholders to ensure program validity remains intact. - Review and study sites based on crash data from City of Wilmington and DelDOT.
-Discuss and implement changes, as needed, to improve safety for motorist. - Upgrade enforcement cameras from loops to digital cameras which have the capability to produce higher resolution, more sharply detailed images of vehicles and are equipped to prevent reflections or headlights from smearing the image. - Continue monthly review of the "worst of the worst" red light violations, including crash data to better understand ways to improve safety for motorist.
+Discuss and implement changes, as needed, to improve safety for motorist. - Continue monthly review of the worst red light violations, including crash data to better understand ways to improve safety for motorist.